 |Negotiating the Industry Sponsored Clinical Trial Budget (Budget4)||This course offers beginner to intermediate information regarding how to 1) build a budget that allows flexibility for negotiation, and 2) respond to common sponsor objections during budget negotiation.|

 NIH requires that all trainees, fellows, participants, and scholars receiving support through any NIH training, career development award (individual or institutional), research education grant, and dissertation research grant must receive instruction in responsible conduct of research.
 Responsible conduct of research is defined as the practice of scientific investigation with integrity.
 It involves the awareness and application of established professional norms and ethical principles in the performance of all activities related to scientific research.

 Individuals who will be conducting human subjects research must first complete training in the protection of human subjects and health information privacy and security through CITIProgram.org.
 Instructions for how to access the CITI training and which courses to take can be found on the COMIRB website .

 Training is required in order to obtain OnCore access.

 UCHealth Research Orientation

-For new UCHealth Employees: UCHealth’s Research Administration (RA) will transition its Research Orientation (formerly CTSA1: "Combined Orientation for Research Professionals") into an online ULearn version as of 3/1/2021.
+For UCHealth Epic access and/or badging, UCHealth’s Research Administration (RA) will transition its Research Orientation (formerly CTSA1: "Combined Orientation for Research Professionals") into an online ULearn version as of 3/1/2021.
 UCHealth Research Administration will create your ULearn account and assign both the curriculum and requisite proficiency in response to your UCHealth research onboarding application.